chef-boneyard/chef-rfc/new/governance_policy.md

 # Chef Board of Governance

 Chef was designed from the outset to have a very open structure, including open design, open contribution, and consistent use of tools across the project.
-Maintainers include both Chef Software, Inc. and non-Chef Software, Inc. employees.
 Given the large numbers of contributors, users, and companies with a stake in the future of the project, Chef leadership is looking to establish an advisory board, as part of its long term commitment to open governance.

 The purpose of this RFC is to create that governance board and define how it will work.